Thinking about getting a Travelpro?

 So what’s new in the Travelpro Maxlite 5 carry-on?
 Well, it’s even lighter than the previous version Maxlite 4 (Around 1/2 lbs lighter).
-Aside from that, I couldn’t find any other noticeable improvements.
-But while we’re at it, I’m really impressed with how lightweight it is.
-It weighs only at 5.3 lbs, which is just ridiculous for a near-maxed out carry-on.
+It weighs only 5.3 lbs, which is just ridiculous for a near-maxed out carry-on.

-So yes, it’s pretty maxed out in size.
-Actually, when taking into account the wheels and handles, it measures at 21.75 x 15.75 x 7.75 inches, which is above the most common carry-on restriction of 22 x 14 x 9.
-Up to this point, I haven’t had any issues with it being slightly too wide, because the side handle is actually made from fabric and you can (with effort) squeeze it into the test-fitter, that all airlines usually have.
+With wheels and handles, it measures at 21.75 x 15.75 x 7.75 inches, which is slightly above the most common carry-on restriction of 22 x 14 x 9 inches.
+Up to this point, I haven’t had any issues with it being slightly too wide, because the side handle is actually made from fabric and you can (with effort) squeeze it into the test-fitter at airports.

 This carry-on comes with spinner wheels, which I must say, roll as smooth as warm butter.
-I already said this before, but on a flat marble ground which is not in perfect level, the Maxlite 5 would start rolling away by itself, because of it’s smooth spinner wheels.
-After fair use on rocky roads, the wheels still look as new, and I’m pretty impressed with how well they’re made.
+On a flat marble ground which isn’t perfectly leveled, the Maxlite 5 would start rolling away by itself, because of it’s smooth spinner wheels.
+After fair use on rocky roads, the wheels still look brand-new, and I’m pretty impressed with how well they’re made.

 Next, comes the aluminum handle.
-They say that it’s made from a military grade aluminum, that’s shaped in a way to improve its rigidness.
+It’s made from a military grade aluminum, that’s shaped in a way to improve its rigidness.
 It’s retractable and fixes in three various heights.
-For me personally, the highest one was just perfect.
+For me, personally, the highest one was just perfect.
 (I’m six foot one)